 Fjallsárlón Lagoon, also known as Fjallajökull Lagoon is right at the southern end of Vatnajökull on the Fjallsajökull glacier tongue, about 11 km to the south of Jökulsárlón.
-The famous volcano mountain, Öræfajökull, and Iceland´s highest peak, Hvannadalshnjúkur rising to 2,110 m tower above the lagoon, creating a unique and majestic vista.
+The famous volcano mountain, Öræfajökull, and Iceland’s highest peak, Hvannadalshnjúkur, which rises to 2,110 m, tower above the lagoon, creating a unique and majestic vista.

-Fjallsárlón lagoon, like Jökulsárlón considered being a periglacial lake.
-Warmer temperatures have caused the retreat of the Fjallsajökull glacier creating the lagoon the floating icebergs in the lagoon have calved off the Fjallsjökull.
+Fjallsárlón Lagoon, like Jökulsárlón, is considered to be a periglacial lake.
+Warmer temperatures have caused the retreat of the Fjallsajökull Glacier, thus creating the lagoon and calving off floating icebergs.
 The calving process itself is also a factor which accelerates the retreat of the glacier.
 The surface area of the lagoon is now around 4 km2.
-A small glacial river flowing from Breiðárlón, a small nearby lagoon then streams down into Fjallsárlón.
+A small glacial river flows from Breiðárlón, a small nearby lagoon, then streams down into Fjallsárlón.

-The Glacier Grand Slam Glacier Hiking and Glacier Lagoon tour is a sparkling jewel in the crown of glacier experiences, the most popular glacier adventure.
-This tour begins at Skaftafell Booking Center.
-You head straight out to the glacier.
-On your way to the spectacular Virkisjökull, a glacier tongue which radiates down, like the icy finger of a great hand, from Vatnajökull your guide will teach you all about this glacial wonderland.
-At Virkisjökull with crampons strapped on the ice adventure really gets going!
-You will be shown astonishing glacier features, their formation will be explained to you.
-See how ancient ice falls hundreds of meters off the mountain, as it moves in slow motion towards the ocean.
-This place will leave you gasping in wonderment.
+The Glacier Grand Slam Glacier Hiking and Glacier Lagoon tour is a sparkling jewel in the crown of glacier experiences and is one of the most popular glacier adventures available.
+This tour begins at Skaftafell Booking Center, where you will meet the rest of the group.
+Your local guide will then take you straight out to the glacier.
+On your way to the spectacular Virkisjökull, a glacier tongue which radiates down from Vatnajökull, your guide will teach you all about this glacial wonderland.
+At Virkisjökull with crampons strapped on, the ice adventure really gets going!
+You will be shown astonishing glacier features and their formation will be explained to you.
+Watch closely and you may even see how ancient ice falls hundreds of meters off the mountain, as it moves in slow motion towards the ocean.
+This place will leave you gasping in wonder.

 The glittering highlight?
-An amphibian boat tour, which will take you between the soaring icebergs of the ice lagoon – a totally mesmerizing and never to be forgotten sight and feeling.
-You will feel the coldness radiating off these extraordinarily shaped ice forms as they sail close, ancient ice from the last ice age!
-You guide will explain the formation of Fjalljökull and the lagoon.
-Any questions – just ask away!
+An amphibian boat tour, which will take you soaring between the icebergs of the ice lagoon – a totally mesmerizing and unforgettable sight and feeling.
+While passing the icebergs, you will feel the sheer coldness they radiate.